wlloyduw/SAAF/tutorial/README.md

 ./prime_numbers/deploy/publish.sh 1 0 0 0 512
 ```

-Now that we have a new function directory.
-Edit **prime_numbers/src/handler.py** to be a new function:
+Now that we have a new function directory, edit **prime_numbers/src/handler.py** to be a new function:

 ```python
 # This is just to support Azure.